LaurentTardif/bibliography/architecture/Dependencies/DependenciesManagement.md

 Java project dependencies:

-* should not cause version conflicts.
+* should be necessary and sufficient, no transitive dependencies explicitly define.
+* should be versionned, do not let the system choose for you what's you are using.
+* should define the scope (test, build, run)
 * should be updated regularly.
-* should be necessary and sufficient.

 ## A few reminders